sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/monitor-server-resources.md

 To run the CPU and NGINX checks, you'll need a Sensu agent with the subscriptions `system` and `webserver`.

 {{% notice note %}}
-**NOTE**: In production, your CPU and NGINX servers would be different agent entities, with the `system` subscription specified for the CPU entity and the `webserver` subscription specified for the NGINX entity.
+**NOTE**: In production, your CPU and NGINX servers would be different entities, with the `system` subscription specified for the CPU entity and the `webserver` subscription specified for the NGINX entity.
-To keep things streamlined, this guide uses one agent entity to represent both.
+To keep things streamlined, this guide uses one entity to represent both.
 {{% /notice %}}

 To add the `system` and `webserver` subscriptions to the entity the Sensu agent is observing, first find your agent entity name: